open-sauced/maintainer-intro-course/effective-communication.md

 - **Showing interest**

-  If it's a sync conversation, use eye contact to show your interest in what the speaker is saying.
-In an async chat, you can repeat what they are saying in your own words based on your understanding.
+  If it's a synchronous conversation, use eye contact to show your interest in what the speaker is saying.
+In an asynchronous chat, you can repeat what they are saying in your own words based on your understanding.
 It will show them that you are interested in their conversation.
 And they can correct you if you need help understanding it clearly.

 - **Acknowledging emotions**

-  You want to be able to recognize and acknowledge the speaker's feelings in sync or async conversations.
-For example, you can say, "I see that it upsets you," or, "I'm excited for you!" when the speaker uses many exclamations in their writing.
+  You want to be able to recognize and acknowledge the speaker's feelings in synchronous or asynchronous conversations.
+For example, you can say, "I see that it upsets you," or, "I'm excited for you!" when the speaker uses many exclamation marks in their writing.

 - **Asking and clarifying**

-  When someone feels many emotions, they usually want to talk and let the feeling out fast.
+  When someone feels many emotions, they usually want to talk and let their feelings out fast.
 That can result in a lack of information or the inability to think of more suitable words to describe the situation.
 You always want to gain more information and clarify what is said.
 For example, "You said they contacted you on Monday [_clarifying_].
 Did they file the complaint on the same day? [_asking for more information_]"

 #### Having Empathy and Compassion